Meagan Spencer

 Jennifer Henderson

-Jennifer works closely with legislators & advocates to create & execute strategic advocacy plans.
-Her goal for 2025 is to increase awareness & advocacy efforts around access to speech, language, & hearing services.
+Her goal is to increase awareness & advocacy efforts around access to speech, language, & hearing services.
 This includes increasing engagement in advocacy efforts & expanding access to critical services statewide.

 Shequria Williams